arnabs542/interviewpractice/recursion/generate-binary-trees/unique-binary-search-trees.md

         return count
 ```

 We see there is a lot of overlap between the work being done.
-For example, suppose $$\small n=3$$.
+For example, suppose $\small n=3$.
 We will calculate the following scenarios:

 ```
 left    right